 Step 3.
 Preparing the information for your digital application.
 Preparing the information for your digital application.
 You should ensure you have obtained a quotation for professional indemnity insurance cover (PII) from an Insurer which is a signatory to the CLC Participating Insurance Agreement (with the exception of SRA firms applying to switch to CLC regulation).
-Details of Insurers can be found here [hyperlink].
+Details of Insurers can be found on the CLC website.
 The CLC encourages firms to seek quotes from more than one insurer.

 Step 4.
-Complete and submit your digital application through the online platform, DocuSign, attaching all relevant supporting information.
+Complete submit and pay for your digital application through the online platform, DocuSign, attaching all relevant supporting information.
 You will also need to simultaneously submit all associated individual applications.
 A nominated owner/manager will receive the email link to access the Docusign form.
-The CLC carries out Credit and Criminality checks using the credit checking agency, Experian, on all applicants and additionally disciplinary checks on regulated professionals.
+The CLC will invoice for any associated application fees at this point, which will need to be paid before any application review.
+The CLC instructs a screening agency to carry out screening checks on all applicants and additionally disciplinary checks on regulated professionals.

 Step 5.
 The application review period.
 Before progressing to the formal review stage we will:

-Following confirmation from the finance team and Experian that these actions have been completed we will email you to tell you that your Practice application has entered the formal review period.
+Following confirmation from the finance team and the screening agency that these actions have been completed we will email you to tell you that your Practice application has entered the formal review period.
 The CLC endeavours to review straightforward applications within 90 days of confirming that the application has progressed to the review stage.
 More complex applications may take longer.

 Applicants will only be contacted by the CLC during the formal 90 day review period if the CLC believes that further investigation is needed to verify any supporting documentation or information provided by the applicant.
 Applicants not contacted during this time should presume their application is progressing satisfactorily.
 We are not able to provide email updates on ad hoc basis.